weaversa/cryptol-course/labs/cryptol-overview/overview.md

 The tools that Cryptol provides access to allows users to bring together cryptographic implementations from other languages like *Java* or *C* and prove that they are equivalent to "gold standard" specifications one can create in Cryptol.
 This allows users to iteratively optimize code in performance-centric or system languages while maintaining a single trusted specification in Cryptol.

 Take a look through the [`saw-demos` repository](https://github.com/GaloisInc/saw-demos) by GaloisInc hosted on GitHub which highlights several of these applications.
 We will do a brief survey of the `xxhash` example which you can find in the `demos/xxhash` directory of this repository.
-This is a demo of using Cryptol algorithm specifications (along with SAW
+This is a demo of using Cryptol algorithm specifications (along with SAW).

-This directory contains the following files
+This directory contains the following files:

 ```sh
 .